eberban/eberban/books/refgram/src/logic/transformations.md

 To speak about the name itself, __zai__ must be used:
 \\([\text{$e$ is the name corresponding to property $P$}]\\).

-## Reference
+## Anaphora

 __ze__ allows the speaker to refer to the latest __non-wrapped__ instance of the prefixed predicate instead of creating a new instance.
-Arguments provided to this reference predicate (ignoring the implicit context argument) are stated to be equal to the ones the instance had.
+Arguments provided to this reference predicate (ignoring the implicit context argument) are stated to match ones the instance had.

 > __mian bure
 > a mi dona ze mian__